What are Indiana court records?

 Like the title implies, a Public Access Terminal, or PAT, is the portal through which allowed parties could access court records, dockets, case files as well as other court managed information accessible for resident access.

 Normally, Indiana open public access terminals are located at the county courthouse itself.
-Whenever using PATs to find criminal records, having the entire legal name and also date of birth of the individual can be quite useful.
+Whenever using PATs to find criminal records, having the entire legal name and also the date of birth of the individual can be quite useful.

 Indiana State Court Record Resources.